 Recording/Speech to Text Transcription Software

-Otter.ai records lectures and automatically transcribes to written notes in real time.
-Students can focus and when lecture is complete, Otter generates a summary of the entire transcript.
+Otter.ai records lectures and automatically transcribes them to written notes in real-time.
+Students can focus on more in-depth learning during lecture, Otter generates a summary of the entire transcript.

 Otter.ai